NoroffFEU/development-platforms/google-platforms-case-study.md

 #### Exploration reports

-Makes you customize your own reports.
+Makes you customize your own reports, which could provide greater insights to different user journeys.

 In GA4 you could setup a lott of complex reports, which might fit your needs better insights then whats provided by the standard reports.
-Lets say you wanted to view something like
+Lets say you wanted to view a report with the following conditions: Users who made a purchase, but only users who clicked the primary button on the home page and which did not arrive from paid ads.
+You could add all these filters each time on one of the standard reports, but if this is a report you would like to view more frequently, to make an exploration report for it would be much more efficient.

+Here you could also create more visual charts and tables, like: funnel exploration and path exploration, to get a visualization on the user journey and behavior.

+#### Other features

+A list of other features provided by GA4:

+- Enhanced Measurement, lets you track page views for SPAs (Single page apps).
+- Audiences, GA4 let you create different audiences, which you can customize yourself. i.e. Only users who made a purchase could be a audience.
+- Traffic filters, Filter traffic from certain ip-addresses. i.e. Internal traffic.
+- Unwanted referrals filter, Filter traffic from websites you don't want to show up in your reports.
+- Sessions, let you define what should be counted as a session(a user interacting with your website).
+- Engaged session, let you define how long time
+-

 ### Google Tag Manager

 As mentioned in the introduction, I will very briefly cover the platform google tag manager(GTM) and how it works, and how it works in relation to google analytics.

 GTM works as a middle man between the website and the analytics tool(GA4).
 GTM will create something called dataLayer, which is an array.
 It's possible to create this array without the use of GTM, but if there is no dataLayer array, GTM will create it for you. the dataLayer is used to feed information from the website to GTM, which then sends that data to GA4.
+(Fedorovicius, 2022)

 With GTM you can create something called tags, which you can configure to trigger when certain things are happening on the website.
 For example: You could create a tag in GTM and configure it to send an event to GA4, and then add a trigger when you want that tag to fire/send the event to GA4.